EugenioBarbieriViale/dot2dot/README.md

 # dot2dot
-Fun game written that you can play with anyone!
-The WebSocket server is my personal computer, for this reason it will hardly be possible to play.
+Fun game that you can play with anyone!
+The WebSocket server is my personal computer, for this reason it will hardly be running.

 ## How to play
 - you can erase dots only in rows